DvlpSpc/dvlpspc.github.io/grants.md

 We intend to request grant applications on a periodic basis, with funding opportunities two to three times per year.
 The initial call for proposals is expected to be released in July 2025, with proposals due before the end of August.
-You can signup to receive updates on our grant program and DevelopSpace more generally through the form at the bottom of this page.
+You can sign up to receive updates on our grant program and DevelopSpace more generally through the form at the bottom of this page.

 # Topic Areas